home-assistant/home-assistant.io/source/_components/device_tracker.google_plus.markdown

 - If using this component in Self Mode, open Firefox and log into Google as main@google.com and visit aboutme.google.com.
 If instead, you wish to use this component in Safe Mode, log into dummy@google.com, and visit the Google Plus profile page of main@google.com.
+You may want to select the "remember this computer" option while logging in, so that the cookie fields don't get invalidated every few days.
 - Open the Instruments pane (Ctrl + Shift + C)
 - Click the network tab
 - If in Self Mode, click the three bar menu on the top left.
 If in Safe Mode, skip this step.